chrisns/talks/nginx.md

 And you'll find some great related resources at learnk8s.io

-Again if we've missed any questions now, or you're not watching this live, please bare with us, we will do our best to respond to them all
+Again if we've missed any questions now, or you're not watching this live, please bare with us, we will do our best to respond to them all.

+Hopefully Jenn is still here if you're able to come back and tell me if I've got time for any of the live questions to talk through?
 -->